ravibpatel/AutoUpdater.NET/README.md

 ## Handling Application exit logic manually

-If you like to handle Application exit logic yourself then you can use ApplicationExiEvent like below.
+If you like to handle Application exit logic yourself then you can use ApplicationExitEvent like below.
 This is very useful if you like to do something before closing the application.

 ````csharp
 AutoUpdater.ApplicationExitEvent += AutoUpdater_ApplicationExitEvent;